Where to Stay in Liverpool 2026 | Best Areas + Hotel Map

 Albert Dock / Waterfront

-The UNESCO World Heritage waterfront puts you beside the Beatles Story, Tate Liverpool, and Maritime Museum.
+The formerly UNESCO World Heritage waterfront (delisted 2021) puts you beside the Beatles Story and Tate Liverpool.
 Walk to the Cavern Quarter for evening entertainment.
 The regenerated docks combine history with modern Liverpool perfectly.

 City Centre